Presight to showcase cutting-edge public safety solutions at ISNR

-(MENAFN- Your Mind Media ) Abu Dhabi, United Arab Emirates, May 17th, 2024: Presight, the region’s leading big data analytics company powered by generative artificial intelligence (GenAI), proudly announces its inaugural participation at the International Exhibition for National Security and Resilience (ISNR) in Abu Dhabi, reaffirming its commitment to revolutionizing the national public safety ecosystems.
+(MENAFN- Hill & Knowlton) Abu Dhabi, United Arab Emirates, May 17th, 2024: Presight, the region’s leading big data analytics company powered by generative artificial intelligence (GenAI), proudly announces its inaugural participation at the International Exhibition for National Security and Resilience (ISNR) in Abu Dhabi, reaffirming its commitment to revolutionizing the national public safety ecosystems.

 ISNR serves as a pivotal platform, uniting national and cyber security officials, buyers, and supply chain stakeholders from both public and private sectors.
 This year's event, scheduled from May 21 to May 23 at the Middle East’s largest exhibition venue, ADNEC Centre in Abu Dhabi, promises to be a dynamic convergence of industry leaders and innovators shaping the future of security and resilience.